 Instant Pot Steamed Vegetables are an easy way to get delicious, tender veggies on your plate with little time and effort.
 Serve Instant Pot vegetables with melted butter, and a sprinkling of Everything Bagel Seasoning ensures that even your kids will be asking for seconds!
-Perfect with any main from braised short ribs to barbecue chicken!
+Perfect with any main like barbecue chicken!

 During asparagus season, it deserves to be center stage; whether on its own entirely or used to make delicious and nutritious salads.
 This asparagus salad combines tender asparagus with creamy avocado, protein-dense boiled eggs, juicy tomatoes, and crunchy slithered almonds.
 When tossed with a simple Dijon vinaigrette, this warm salad is perfect for serving as a healthy side to the protein and/or grain of your choice!
 Try any of these chicken recipes for a perfect pairing.

-This Asian salad is vibrant in color, with a crunchy, satisfying texture and wonderfully bright and fresh flavors.
-Combining red cabbage with lettuce, edamame, cilantro, and a homemade Asian dressing, this simple 20-minute salad is practically begging to be served alongside proteins like Instant Pot ribs or honey garlic chicken.
+This Asian chopped salad is vibrant in color, with a crunchy, satisfying texture and wonderfully bright and fresh flavors.
+Combining red cabbage with lettuce, edamame, cilantro, and a homemade Asian dressing, this simple 20-minute salad is practically begging to be served alongside proteins like Instant Pot ribs or honey garlic chicken breast.